Last Updated on September 13, 2020 by Anisa

 Those brave soldiers that join the military risk their lives every day to protect our freedom.
 Sometimes, we, unfortunately, take that for granted.
-I visited the Cambridge American Cemetery to pay my respects and learn more about the history.
+I visited the Cambridge American Cemetery in England to pay my respects and learn more about the history.
 It was definitely a moving experience.
-Let me tell you more about what we saw during our visit and why you should consider adding it to your itinerary when you come to Cambridge.

 Cambridge American Cemetery Logistics

 The Cambridge American Cemetery is free to visit and there is plenty of parking.
-It is located a 10-minute drive outside of Cambridge and unfortunately not accessible by public transportation.
+It is located a 10-minute drive outside of Cambridge city centre and unfortunately not accessible by public transportation.
 The Cambridge American Cemetery is open from 9 am to 5 pm daily except for Christmas and New Year’s Day.

 Visiting the Cambridge American Cemetery and Memorial